 Can sealers revolutionized the process of canning and the industry experienced rapid growth.
 Gone are the days of laboriously bending metal and soldering seams by hand.
 This increase in production promoted the use of cans in the following industries:

-With can sealers at the center of this rapid growth, let’s take a closer look at what a can sealer is and how it functions.
+With tin can sealing machines at the center of this rapid growth, let’s take a closer look at what a can sealer is and how it functions.

 A can sealer is a machine that seals the can lid to the can body in a way that is completely airtight.
 The lid of the can is usually made of tin-plated steel.
 The material for the body depends on the product being canned.
 It can be made of metal, paperboard, or plastic.

 The can sealer interlocks the outer end of the lid with the top part of the can body.
 This process is called double seaming.
 The double seam creates a strong mechanical joint to seal the product inside the can.
 In addition to the mechanical interlocking, a sealing compound is attached to the curl of the lid.
 This makes the seal not only strong but also airtight.